kaitlynmalsky/cs326-g40-project-repo/README.md

 ## Installation and Setup

+Download the repository and run `npm run install`.

-To view the older milestone submissions, download the repository and enter `npm run milestone-01` (Project Planning) for Milestone 1 or `npm run milestone-02` for Milestone 2 (Frontend).
-The milestone you run will open in [http://127.0.0.1:3000](http://127.0.0.1:3000).
+To view the older milestone submissions, run `npm run milestone-01` (Project Planning) for Milestone 1 or `npm run milestone-02` for Milestone 2 (Frontend).

-To run milestone 3 (Backend) download the repository and enter `npm run start` into the terminal.
+To run milestone 3  enter `npm run start` into the terminal.

+Each milestone opens in [http://127.0.0.1:3000](http://127.0.0.1:3000).

-Alternatively, you can visit our domain at [https://villagelink.fly.dev](https://villagelink.fly.dev/#login)!
+Alternatively, for milestone 3, you can visit our domain at [https://villagelink.fly.dev](https://villagelink.fly.dev/#login)!

 ## How to use